utsa-lib-cedish/mapbox-layers/README.md

 gdf
 ```

-Once we've determined that we have the correct layer selected, with the data we need, we can exclude the information we don't need and rename the columns to suit our needs.
+Once we've determined that we correctly selected the layer that has the data we need, we can exclude the data we don't need, and rename the columns to suit our needs.
+Here, we're creating a new data frame with just the state names and geographic codes, and we're renaming the columns from "cvegeo" and "nomgeo" to the simpler "code" and "name".

 ```python
 estados_df = (